tlricherson/dataacademy/2-Frame Questions and Find Data.md

 * [Advanced data mining](https://github.com/tlricherson/dataacademy/blob/master/documents/Advanced%20Data%20Mining.pdf)

 ### Homeroom ###
 You can access a variety of [supporting documents](https://sdshelpdesk.zendesk.com/hc/en-us) on the district web site.
 You may also log in to the [Help Center](https://sdshelpdesk.zendesk.com/hc/en-us) on the School Data Solutions web site to search for answers to specific questions, view tutorials, or suggest improvements.
+We also put together a [summary of quick tips and tricks](https://github.com/tlricherson/dataacademy/blob/master/documents/Homeroom%20Tips.pdf) on student groups and data extracts.

 ### Other ###
 There are many places to find additional data sets for education (and other areas!).
 Here are a few to get you started: